iotaledger/bee-rfcs/text/0000-transaction-bundle/0000-transaction-bundle.md

 struct and is intended to be a public interface.
 It thus comes with a number of opaque types for its fields that we leave to be fleshed out at a later time.

-We also propose a `TransactionDraft` type that follows the builder pattern.
-It is intended to be an implementation detail and only be used by a `Bundle` builder type and not exposed publicly.

 ## Bundle

 The smallest communication unit in the IOTA protocol is the transaction.
 Everything, including payment settlements